Ponynie/Calorify/README.md

 ```bash
 streamlit run app.py
 ```
 Once the application is running, you can upload an image of food using the file uploader.
-The application will then classify the image and display the predicted type of food.
+The application will then classify the image and display the predicted type of food and its calories.

 ## Model Training